- $100M Book Club

 🔥 The power insight

-It's like being a coach who develops talent versus a judge who just evaluates performance
+It's like being a coach who develops star players vs a player who hogs the ball

 🧸 Example